jro31/jethro-codes/_articles/my-story.md

 It took about three weeks to build and host my first application, a vegan recipes app called 'Plant as Usual'.

 The name was partly an ironic take on the phrase 'bland as usual', as people often think of vegan food as being bland.
-It was partly on, being aimed at vegans, them eating plants everyday, as usual.
+It was partly on being an app aimed at vegans, they eat plants everyday... as usual.
 And it was partly, and most importantly, because the .com domain was available for £6 a year.

 Out on my own, getting this app working and online hadn't exactly been a stress-free process, but I'd done it.
 It was there, online.
 Something I could now point to, as something that I had coded.